 Before then, I had never heard anything about a “universal story.”
 I didn’t think a story could fit anywhere and anytime.
 No main character is determined.
 It’s a story; if you tweak a few things, you can change it to anyone’s story.
-That was strange.

-The title of the story was Two Men Arrive In A village.
+The title of the story was Two Men Arrive In A Village.
 It is the story of two men, literally, arriving in a village and doing whatever they please.
 They are probably from a more powerful enemy.
 They go to a village (which they’ve conquered) to take food and young girls for pleasure.
 Before they leave, they slice a boy’s head off his neck.

 We will come back to the topic of the universal story later.
-But, first, let’s discuss what Zadie can teach you about creativity, writing, and life.
+But first, let’s discuss what Zadie can teach you about creativity, writing, and life.

 Who is Zadie Smith?